 This project does not reference a specific evidence-based practice; however, data associated with the performance indicators listed below will be collected and evaluated to determine the success of the project.

-Performance Indicators and Outcomes:
+SLFRF Mandatory Performance Indicators:

-1. Number of property owners served.
+1. Number of community programs developed.